SNIA/Swordfish-API-Emulator/README.md

 3. Open the Swordfish-API-Emulator files.
   -> copy the swordfish /api_emulator/swordfish files into redfish/api_emulator/redfish directory.
   -> copy the Swordfish-API-Emulator/api_emulator files into Redfish-Interface-Emulator/api_emulator directory(resource_manager.py and util.py files)
-4. After Third step is completed, install all the dependencies and modules needed by Redfish-Interface-Emulator and Swordfish-API-Emulator
+4.install all the dependencies and modules needed by Redfish-Interface-Emulator and Swordfish-API-Emulator 5.open command prompt from directory `Swordfish API Emulator` and run the following command <br/>

-After completing all the above steps , the Swordfish API Emulator should be fully installed, and it should be possible to run it by entering “python emulator.py” at a command prompt.
+       `python emulator.py`